Square bags buy now, pay later firm Afterpay for $29 bln - Up News Info

 Now that Australia-New Zealand has fallen behind the United States in terms of group contribution, we believe Afterpay would likely face limited regulatory headwinds.

 Few other suitors are as well-suited as Square.
-With Klarna Inc rumored to be building a strategic stake in Zip Co Ltd , and PayPal Holdings Inc already achieving early success in their native BNPL, other than major U.S. tech-titans (Amazon.com Inc, Apple Inc) lobbying an 11th hour bid, we expect a competing proposal from a new party to be low-risk.
+With … PayPal already achieving early success in their native BNPL, other than major U.S. tech-titans (Amazon.com Inc, Apple Inc) lobbying an 11th hour bid, we expect a competing proposal from a new party to be low-risk.

 CREDIT SUISSE